 Abbas Aliabadi, the managing director of the group, said to Zawya in July 2013 that the group owns power plants that produce 8,000MW of electricity of which 2,000 MW pertain to Parand and Sanandaj power plants.
-He also added that the government debt to Mapna had reached IRR30tr in March 2013 that if paid, would be an important liquidity source for the firm.

 Since 1993, the company has undertaken projects worth EUR17bn, in terms of power projects, and has been responsible for building 86% of Iran's total grid capacity, representing 52,000MW.
 Turnover is about EUR4bn per year.